 A veteran web hosting presence, BlueHost started as one of the most promising companies in the industry.
 They’ve since been bought out by the same parent company like HostGator, and the takeover has not been kind to their customers or product offerings.

 Little by little, BlueHost has been improving their tarnished reputation, and they offer a variety of features that are sure to be attractive to beginners, such as a free domain name and free SSL certificate, and plenty of storage.

 BlueHost offers shared hosting from $3.95 per month, as well as WordPress, VPS, and dedicated server hosting.
 The company maintains an in-house tech team that’s qualified to offer 24/7 support via chat, tickets, or phone.

-Unfortunately, they don’t have any local data centres, which makes them a hard sell for UK and European sites.
-But, if you’re targeting an American audience, their service is quickly returning to its once proud form.
+Unfortunately, they don’t have any local data centres, which makes them a hard sell for the UK and European sites.
+But, if you’re targeting an American audience, their service is quickly returning to its once-proud form.